apache/mesos/docs/fetcher-cache-internals.md

 The fetcher mechanism consists of two separate entities:

-1. The fetcher process included in the slave program.
-There is exactly one instance of this per slave.
+1. The fetcher process included in the agent program.
+There is exactly one instance of this per agent.
 2. The separate mesos-fetcher program.
-There is one invocation of this per fetch request from the slave to the fetcher process.
+There is one invocation of this per fetch request from the agent to the fetcher process.

 The fetcher process performs internal bookkeeping of what is in the cache and what is not.
 As needed, it invokes the mesos-fetcher program to download resources from URIs to the cache or directly to sandbox directories, and to copy resources from the cache to a sandbox directory.